8 Ways to Repurpose Content for Your Nonprofit Marketing Strategy

-Many times, you’ll find a blog post with content that you can expand on.
+Often you’ll find a blog post with content that you can expand on.
 You can certainly write a part two for that blog, but another idea would be to turn it into a podcast episode.
-Podcasts are a great platform to explore and bring life to complex content in a conversational manner.
+Podcasts are a great platform for exploring and bringing life to complex content in a conversational manner.
 A pillar page you've published could be a great source for a series of podcast episodes.

-Creating podcasts from existing content provides the opportunity to expand on the information and provide any new or updated facts you might like to add.
-The podcast can then be promoted at the top of the existing blog or within the pillar page content and then shared via social media.
+Creating podcasts from existing content enables you to expand on the information and provide any new or updated facts you might like to add.
+The podcast can then be promoted at the top of the existing blog or within the pillar page content and shared via social media.